Uplifting Athletes: Chapters

 In 2009, the Penn State and University of Maryland chapters of Uplifting Athletes hosted events for Rare Disease Day.

 In June 2010, for the first time in Uplifting Athletes History, leaders of all current chapters met in Harrisburg, Pennsylvania, at the offices of Uplifting Athletes for a conference to share ideas and learn how to improve the performance of their chapters.
 The student-athletes learned from industry experts and guest lecturers about such things a better decision making, budgeting, and marketing.

 Uplifting Athletes Rare Disease Champion

-Since 2009, Uplifting Athletes has honored a member of the college football community who makes a profound and lasting impact on the rare disease community with its Uplifting Athletes Rare Disease Champion award:
+Since 2009, Uplifting Athletes has honored a member of the college football community who makes a lasting impact on the rare disease community with its Uplifting Athletes Rare Disease Champion award: